In most places, placing a dumpster rental on your personal property doesn't require more than a simple phone call to a local service provider.

-Once permit is approved, be sure the city rules are followed to ensure compliance.
+Once the permit is approved, be sure the city rules are followed to ensure compliance and avoid penalty fees.

-Common rules include placing traffic cones on both sides of the dumpster, reflective tape on the sides of the dumpster, permit must be visible on the dumpster, etc.
+Common rules include placing traffic cones on both sides of the dumpster, reflective tape on the sides of the dumpster, making sure the permit is visible on the dumpster, etc.

 Here is an example of what a typical dumpster permit application looks like.